AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-settings.md

 # Configure the integration app

-## Add credentials to the Integration App
+## Add credentials to the integration app

-The Settings screen allows you to specify Dynamics 365 and Adobe API credentials.
-There are also inputs to add specifics related to the Adobe Campaign SFTP instance.
+The **[!UICONTROL Settings]** screen allows you to specify Microsoft Dynamics 365 and Adobe API credentials.
+You can also configure settings related to the Adobe Campaign SFTP instance.

 ### Microsoft Dynamics 365 Credentials